Real Estate Prices and Overview

 Notable & Unique: Occupations

-Oregon State U / SW Philomath Blvd neighborhood active in the military, this neighborhood has
+The Oregon State U / SW Philomath Blvd neighborhood stands out nationally for having

 Notable & Unique: Real Estate